January 31, 2017

 6. Do use a written employment contract – before you agree on the employment terms.

 There are several reasons why a written employment contract is good practice, and there are a number of key terms that every employment contract should include.
 First, it’s important that the employment terms be set at the time of hiring/start of employment: once that employment offer is made and accepted, it’s binding – and the employer can’t unilaterally withdraw it or change it or impose new employment conditions that fundamentally change the employment relationship unless it gives the employee prior notice or something of sufficient value in exchange.
-So it’s important to ensure offer letters are carefully written because there are no second chances or “drafts”.
+The 2023 decision in Dornan v.
+New Brunswick (Health) is a grim reminder to employers of the cost of doing just that.
+Don’t finalize the terms of the contract until you put it in writing and make sure offer letters are carefully drafted.
 Second, clear employment terms help avoid disputes, and the associated costs and time to resolve them, later.
-Finally, an employment contract will go a long way towards facilitating the end of the employment relationship, and protect certain employer’s rights – but courts are extremely protective of employees and scrutinize contract terms closely so legal counsel in drafting the agreement is highly valuable.
+Finally, an employment contract will go a long way towards facilitating the end of the employment relationship and protect certain employer’s rights – but courts are extremely protective of employees and scrutinize contract terms closely so legal counsel in drafting the contract is highly valuable.

 6 Key Firing Do’s & Don’ts